thezedoriane/Age-gender-dataset/README.md

 Once the URL is entered, the program will ask you for the gender and then the ethnicity.
 If the csv file 'dataset.csv' doesn't exist yet it will be created in the same folder where your python file is saved and the person will be added in it.
 If it already exist, the person will be added in this file.

   If you don't want to create the database by yourself you can use the one we give in the github 'dataset.csv'.
 To create the website you will need to use all the programs in the folder 'Création du site' and save them in the same folder as your csv file.
-To acces the website you need to
+To acces the website you need to have a web server in order to display the pages of the web site.
+Once the home page is displayed you will be able access the other pages of the site directly.

+Pay attention if you change files' names.
+The link between PHP, HTML and CSS files are made using the names of the files.
+So be sure to save the program with the name we gave it in our github.